uranometrical/notes/Documentation/Lunar-Client-Launcher.md

     * `arch`: Your process architecture.
     * `launcher_version`: The launcher version.
     * `success`: Determined by a passed parameter.
 True of launched successfully, otherwise false.
     * `data`: Determined by a passed parameter.
-Not sure what this is for.
+The purpose can vary.

 ##### Launch
 * Endpoint: `/launch`